Getting to the polls can be hard in Navajo Nation. This woman is leading voters on horseback.

 “I am doing this to honor our ancestors who fought for our right to vote, so I wanted to wear traditional clothes,” said Young.

-Native American communities historically have faced barriers and inconveniences in the voting process, which discourage them from voting.
+Native American communities historically have faced barriers and inconveniences in the voting process that discourage them from voting.
 They were not given voting rights in every U.S. state until 1962, and have had problems since, including in the 2018 midterm elections, when many tribal ID cards were deemed invalid.

 Today, poor access to voter registration offices and polling stations, limited transportation, and excessive mail delays, among other logistical hurdles, makes voting in the U.S. election burdensome for many in tribal communities.
 Complicating matters, some in the community live miles from their closest neighbor, and do not have a mailbox or street address.